bilberrry/strapi-plugin-link-finder/README.md

 * For e.g. you have Link component that has title / url fields.
 * Each time you create / update Link you need to fill in title / url fields by hand.
-* Add this **custom field** to your Link schema.
+* Add this plugin custom field to your Link schema.
-* In result, you can use this **custom field** to find desired page, select it and populate title / url fields by selected page data.
+* In result, you can use this plugin select field to find desired page, select it and populate title / url fields by selected page data.

 ## Installation